teonsen/WebcamImageClassification/README.md

 # Usege
 ## Step1.
 Gathering data
+1. Select [1.Create data-set] tab.
-1. Select a folder to save data-set.
+1. Select a folder to save images as a data-set.
-1. Enter a label for the image to be captured in the "Label name" field.
+1. Enter a label in the "Label name" textbox for the image to be captured.
-1. Taking images as training data with a webcam.
+1. Specify the number of images to be taken and the interval between shots.
+1. Press [Start] button to start capturing images for training using the Web camera.
-1. Repeat 2 and 3 for the number of labels you want to classify.
+1. Repeat 3 to 5 for the number of labels you want to classify.

 ## Step2.
 Generate model
+1. Select [2.Generate model] tab.
+1. Make sure that the data-set folder you selected in Step1 is displayed in the text box.
+1. Press [Genarate] button.
-1. Just push [Genarate] button in "2.Generate model" tab. pipeline.zip and model.zip will be created in the data-set folder.
+After the training is finished, pipeline.zip and model.zip will be created in the data-set folder.

-After the training is finished, the result will be displayed as an HTML file as shown below.
+Also, the result will be displayed as an HTML file as shown below.
 ![Image](resultimage.png)

 ## Step3.
 Consume model
+1. Select [3.Consume model] tab.
+1. Make sure that the paths to pipeline.zip and model.zip are entered in the text boxes respectively.
-1. Push [InitCam] button in "3.Consume model" tab.
+1. Press [InitCam] button to initialize the webcam.
-1. Push [Start classify] button.
+1. Press [Start classify] button.
 You will see which label it was classified under and its score in real time.